 Rachel began working at Beasley Allen in 2014 as a second-year law student and continued working through her third year as a law clerk in the Consumer Fraud Section.
 After graduating law school and passing the bar exam, she began working full time as an attorney in the Consumer Fraud Section, handling class actions, antitrust issues, whistleblower claims and Medicaid fraud litigation.

-Rachel is a member of the Illinois State Bar, the American Association for Justice, Phi Alpha Delta International Law Fraternity, Psi Chi International Honor Society in psychology, Pi Sigma Alpha National Political Science Honor Society and the Animal Legal Defense Fund’s Animal Law Program.
+Rachel is a member of the Illinois State Bar, the American Association for Justice, Federal Bar Association, Phi Alpha Delta International Law Fraternity, Psi Chi International Honor Society in psychology, Pi Sigma Alpha National Political Science Honor Society and the Animal Legal Defense Fund’s Animal Law Program.
 Rachel also serves as a Board Member for The Scott & Zelda Fitzgerald Museum.

 Rachel graduated cum laude from the University of Illinois Springfield in May 2012 with a B.A. in political science and psychology.
 She then earned her J.D. from Faulkner University’s Thomas Goode Jones School of Law, graduating summa cum laude in 2015.
 While at Jones, she was a Walter J. Knabe Scholar, a Senior Editor of Jones Law Review, a Dean’s Fellow and a teaching assistant.
 She also received 10 Best Paper awards in various courses.